School Nursing and Health Services

 Welcome to School Nursing in Arizona

-Our goal is to provide a supportive foundation that will lead School Nurses toward a long, healthy career in the Grand Canyon State.
+Our goal is to provide a supportive foundation that will lead School Nurses and Health Office support staff toward a long, healthy career in the Grand Canyon State.

-- Sign up for our School Nurse Communications to stay informed about important information, including training and professional development opportunities, through the health services resource guides.
+- Sign up for our School Nurse Listserv email list to stay informed about important information, including training and professional development opportunities, through the health services resource guides.

-- Visit the School Nursing and Health Resources page for resources on nursing procedures, emergency guidelines, COVID-19, and common health issues.
+- Visit the School Nursing and Health Resource Page page for resources on nursing procedures, emergency guidelines, and common health issues.

-- Join the virtual School Nurse (SN) HUDDLES to connect with school nurses and health office staff across the state and receive support from ADE.
+- Join monthly School Nurse Huddles for ADE updates, partner agency highlights, training opportunities, and time to connect with school nurses and health office staff across the state.

 - Bookmark this webpage for a quick and easy reference.